Causes of Commercial Truck Battery Failure

 - Cold-cranking amps (CCA), how much of a current it can provide

 If your batteries won’t maintain their charge, something is preventing them from fully functioning.
+Let’s look at some of the most common causes of commercial truck battery failure:

 A quick check of the voltage and current exchanged between battery and alternator will tell you if something is amiss.